Wojtek242/route0/platform.md

 ## Setting up a Virtual Machine

-The following instructions setup exactly the same VM that is available from this image (TODO: link).
-The instructions are provided below if for some reason you would prefer not to or are not able touse the pre-distributed image.
+The following instructions setup exactly the same VM that is suggested in the `README` file.
+The instructions are provided below if for some reason you would prefer not to or are not able to use the pre-distributed image.

 ### Base Operating System